Sichao-Yang/minisat/microsat/README.md

 Compile using:

-  gcc microsat.c -O2 -DSTANDALONE -o microsat
+  gcc microsat.c -O0 -g -DSTANDALONE -o microsat

 Use as follows: